-An aluminium baking sheet is an excellent choice if your answer is yes.
+An aluminum baking sheet is an excellent choice if your answer is yes.

 When to use a stainless steel baking tray

-However if you frequently make more unusual cookies that contain acidic foods like lemon or orange, it’s important to remember that aluminium and acid react, and your citrus cookies might develop a slight metallic taste.
+If you frequently make more unusual cookies that contain acidic foods like lemon or orange, it’s important to remember that aluminum and acid react, and your citrus cookies can develop a slightly metallic taste.

-If it’s a one-off you can simply line an aluminium cookie sheet with baking paper alternatively silicone baking sheets will work well.
+If it’s a one-off you can simply line an aluminum cookie sheet with baking paper alternatively silicone baking sheets will work well.

-When it comes to color, prettier does not always mean better, and the best cookie sheets may be those that perhaps don’t look as attractive as others.
+When it comes to color, prettier does not always mean better, and the best cookie sheets might be those that don’t look as attractive as others.

-Darkened metals do look lovely, and they fit in with many different kitchen decor styles, but it’s important to remember that the darker the color, the more heat that’s retained.
-Meaning your cookies keep cooking long after you’ve switched the oven off, causing over-browning or even burning.
+Darkened metals look good, and they fit in with many different kitchen decor styles, but it’s important to remember that the darker the color, the more heat that’s retained.
+This means your cookies keep cooking long after you’ve switched the oven off causing over-browning or even burning.